 - National Lemon Meringue Pie Day

-- National Best Friends Day – Let your BBF know how much you appreciate him/her today!
-(And for 4 fail-safe ways to foster friendship with your spouse, follow this link.)
+- National Best Friends Day – Let your BFF know how much you appreciate him/her today!
+(And — since August 15 is my own wedding anniversary, here are 4 fail-safe ways to foster friendship with your spouse.)

 - True Love Forever Day – How do you know it’s true love?
 This printable is full of tell-tale clues!

 - National Tell a Joke Day

 - Roller Coaster Day – Anniversary of the day first patent was awarded for a loop-the-loop roller coaster.
 If you can’t ride a coaster today, you can at least read about one.